bhargav1907/Coursera_Capstone/Report.md

 # Methodology:
-Classification is being used here to predict the severity of the accident(1,2) based on the one hot encodeded features.
+Classification is being used here to predict the severity of the accident, as the severity code was provided in 2 classes (1,2) based on the one hot encodeded features.
 80 percent of the samples are being used to train the model and split was done by train_test_split from sklearn library.
 DecisionTree Classifier, Logistic Regression, RandomForestClassifier, Gaussian Naive Bayes algorithms from sklearn library are being used here.